holotrek/media_key_detector/media_key_detector/README.md

 # media_key_detector

 Triggers events when keyboard media keys are pressed.
+On MacOS, it registers your app as a [Now Playable App](https://developer.apple.com/documentation/mediaplayer/becoming_a_now_playable_app), allowing it to respond to media events, regardless of whether the event came from a keyboard, headset, or media remote.

 ## Features